arielmagbanua/codelabs/codelabs/course-list-app.md

 Duration: 5

-Create a New Project with the Empty Activity template and a minimum SDK of 35.
+Create a New Project with the Empty Activity template and use your last name as part of the package name (_**com.example.yourlastname**_).

 <!-- ------------------------ -->